 Africa has entered a new era of relations with China.
-Our cultural, linguistic and economic landscape is shifting.
+Our cultural and economic landscape is shifting.
 Do Africans benefit from these changes?

 Afro-Sino relations have taken various forms over the last two centuries.
 But the past two decades suggest Africa has entered a new era of relations with China — one in which China exerts increasingly vast influence over the continent.